Maryam-Rahmani/Programing-course-website/README.md

 # Porograming course website
-- This website implementation start with three members, Nima, Gelareh and Maryam.
+- This website implementation start with three members: Nima, Gelareh and Maryam.